 One of DIY’s most understated underdogs in the race for pop success, Klypi is an artist whose distress with isolation, inability to find love, and both self-inflicted and superimposed abuse comes at a stark contrast with the power and confidence displayed by their musical contemporaries.
 As timid as Klypi may seem, they really are brave for allowing themselves to be their true self.

-Klypi currently lives in Athens, GA where they perform and write pop music: described as manic, emotional, and mundanely dystopic.
+Klypi currently lives between Nashville, TN and Athens, GA where they perform and write pop music: described as manic, emotional, and mundanely dystopic.
 It’s like a kid who sees the future as futile, just a huge mess, so what’s the point in trying?
 To work with what you’ve got?
 Maybe it’s through the simple things: like eating a PB and J with a Miller High Life, maybe it’s a quicky in a Quik Trip bathroom on your way back home from introducing your gay partner to your disapproving parents.

-Klypi also curates Ad•verse, a festival for solo and duo performers cross-genre, a queering of organization, as well as makes art in a variety of forms: like garment design for the music video “I’m Fine”, and 3D animation in “Get Over You”.
+Klypi also curated Ad•verse, a festival for solo and duo performers cross-genre, a queering of organization, as well as makes art in a variety of forms: like garment design for the music video “I’m Fine”, and 3D animation in “Get Over You”.
 They just graduated with an MFA in Sculpture from UGA.